 - Separate the eggs.
 Whip the egg whites until soft peaks form.
 Add the egg yolks, one at a time, into the melted chocolate.
 Gently fold in the eggs whites.

 - Pour the mousse into individuals serving dishes.
 It is rich so small portions are recommended.

-- Chill at least an hour or overnight until 15 minutes before to serve.
+- Chill at least an hour or overnight.
+Take it out of the refrigerator 15 minutes before serving.

 “If you live to be 100, I hope I live to be 100 minus 1 day, so I never have to live without you.”
 Winnie the Pooh